jeffThompson/PhysicalComputing/Assignments/02_AnalogSensors.md

 * A short description of your project: what it does, a little bit about how it works, materials used

 ## PROJECT TIMELINE
-* **March 5:** Project assigned, analog sensor demos and intro to electricity
+* **March 5:** Project assigned, analog sensor demos, voltage dividers, and intro to electricity
-* **March 12:** Project prototypes due, voltage dividers and Ohm's law, generating sound and video, intro to woodworking tools
+* **March 12:** Project prototypes due, generating sound and video, sending messages to other software, intro to woodworking tools
 * **March 19:** Spring break, no class!
 Continue working on your project over break
 * **March 26:** Projects due, critique